- Term: Winter 2018.

 Lecture 24: Schwarzschild spacetime and its coordinates.
 Boulware and Kruskal vacua.
 Hawking radiation.

-Beyond: Last year, I gave the Opening Lecture at a Black Holes conference, the Karl Schwarzschild meeting 2015.
-This lecture is a Brief Review of Black Holes and the Firewall Paradox.
-I also gave a talk on Planck scale physics there.
-And I gave a talk giving a New method for integrating, by differentiating.
+Beyond: Here are three talks that I gave at at the Karl Schwarzschild meeting on black holes in 2015.
+My opening lecture was a Brief Review of Black Holes and the Firewall Paradox.
+Then there's a talk on Planck scale physics.
+The third talk, if you are interested, was on a New method for integrating, namely by differentiating.
 Here are all Talks at the KSM2015 conference.

 I invite anybody who is interested to freely use the lecture notes and view the recordings without being enrolled in the course.
 If you do, please send me an email, I'd just like to know.
 Thanks!